opencasestudies/ocs-bp-vaping-case-study/README.md

     This is based on the following survey questions:
     &gt; “During the past 30 days, what brand of e-cigarettes did you usually use?”
-    &gt;" What flavors of tobacco products have you used in the past 30 days?"
+    &gt; “What flavors of tobacco products have you used in the past 30 days?”

 4. Is there a relationship between e-cigarette/vaping use and other tobacco use?